melli79/melli79.github.io/post/04cebignumbers/index.md

   }
 ```

 A vector is a container in which an arbitrary number of elements can be stored, e.g. a `vector<int>` is a container of integers.
 The order of the elements is preserved.
-Vectors are efficient for storing, adding new elements at the end, and if a vector is sorted, then it is efficent to search for an element (see binary search in our lecture about the number guessing game).
+Vectors are efficient for storing, adding new elements at the end, and if a vector is sorted, then it is efficient to search for an element (see binary search in our lecture about the number guessing game).

 ### What is `unsigned_byte`?